akomakom/jira-to-jekyll/README.md

 3. attachments (optional, see below)

 Most of the metadata goes into the front matter section so that layouts can be customized later.
-The layout of output files is defined by `issue.erb` and `project.erb` (but generally should not need changing)
+The layout of markdown files is defined by `issue.erb` and `project.erb` (but generally should not need changing)

 ### Attachments